kb-dk/the-way-we-thought-on-metadata/README.md

-but I have to confess that I have never implemented RDF the past twenty years (I used RDF when it was new late in 1990ties and my conclusion was that it is the best way to envision a metadata system, as tool for stringent thinking.
-I felt that it is far too complicated for using at a practical level.)
+but I have to confess that I have never implemented RDF the past twenty years (I used RDF when it was new late in 1990ties and my conclusion was that it is the best way to envision a metadata system, a tool for stringent thinking.
+However, I felt that it is far too complicated for using at a practical level.)

 The metadata elements used for discovery are a part of a service user interface.
 The *description set*s are usually what is presented to a user at search time.
-They comprises multiple property-value pairs that together forms a surrogate to the user which is what he or she can use for evaluating or assessing a resource suitability.
+They comprises multiple property-value pairs that together forms a surrogate to the user which is what he or she can use for evaluating or assessing a resource's suitability.
 Lagoze (1997) gives a discussion of how the role of the *description set* at the cognitive level in information retrieval.